 Many all-inclusive passes, like the New York Pass, operate on a consecutive-day basis.
 This means that if you buy a three-day pass and activate it on Monday, you get the rest of Monday, all of Tuesday, and all of Wednesday.

-The Go Orlando Pass works differently.
+The Orlando All-Inclusive Pass by Go City works differently.
 It’s valid for the number of days purchased, but you aren’t restricted to consecutive days.
 If you buy the three-day pass, you can use it on any three days within a two-week period.

 This is great news for travelers who like to take a day off and relax after a busy day of attractions.
 It also means you can drive to Miami without losing half a day of your pass’ life.

 Other Benefits of the Orlando All-Inclusive Pass